jaeheonk817/Project__Predicting-Hotel-Reservation-Cancellations/README.md

 We also noticed some less important features:
 - Meal Plan Types
-- Number of Previous Cancellations
+- Number of Previous

+lations
 - Room Types